 In a first-of-its-kind study on the cost of Nebraska’s death penalty, a respected economist concluded that the State of Nebraska would save $14.6 million annually if voters replace the death penalty with life imprisonment.

-Dr. Ernie Goss, professor of economics at Creighton University, revealed the findings of his study at a press conference Monday and detailed how the costs in capital punishment are fixed and embedded in the policy by law and the Supreme Court.
-In total, the report shows that keeping the death penalty costs Nebraska approximately $14.6 million annually (in 2015 dollars) above what the state’s cost for life without parole would be, and each additional death penalty arraignment costs the state almost $1.5 million.
+Dr. Ernie Goss, Professor of Economics at Creighton University, revealed the findings of his study at a press conference Monday, and detailed how the costs in capital punishment are fixed and embedded in the policy by law and by the Supreme Court.
+In total, the report shows that keeping the death penalty costs Nebraska approximately $14.6 million annually (in 2015 dollars) above what the state’s cost for life without parole would be.
+Further, each additional death penalty arraignment costs the state almost $1.5 million.